madeso/postertester/readme.md

 # PosterTester

-Basic "postman" clone in .NET 6 in WPF (windows only).
+Basic "postman" clone in .NET 6 in WPF (i.e windows only at the moment).

 Warning: Still in development, stored data might be destroyed after a update